CanonicalLtd/maas-docs/en/manage-cli-comp-hw.md

 }
 ```

-## Decompose a pod machine
+## Decompose a pod VM

-To decompose a pod machine by deleting the corresponding MAAS node:
+To decompose a pod VM by deleting the corresponding MAAS node:

 ```bash
 maas $PROFILE machine delete $SYSTEM_ID